KPBS/py3-pmp-wrapper/README.md

 ```
 ##### Issuing Credentials Using This Application

-If you do not have a client_id/client_secret for your application, you can create a PmPAccess object and have it generate credentials for you:
+If you do not have a client_id/client_secret for your application, you can create a PmPAccess object and have it generate credentials for you using your username and password:

 ```python
 >>> from pmp_api.auth import PmpAccess